 There are so many varieties of onion and they all carry a very distinct flavor profile with some being super onion-y and others more mild.

-Furthermore, some are onions only, like this dish or my French Baked Onions (basically onions that taste just like French onion soup).
+Furthermore, some are onions only, like this dish or my French Baked Onions (basically onions that taste just like French onion soup) or Creamed Onions, another family favorite.

-The pearl onion has many names, some depending on geographic location.
+The pearl onion is a small white onion with many names, some depending on geographic location.
 Other names are button onions, baby onions, creamers and in French, oignon grelot.

 Popular in soups and stews, these little onions have a milder flavor profile more reminiscent of a leek.
 When cooked they release their flavors and softens lightly so the outside is tender but the inside has a little tooth to it.